anthedung/holayogabitnami/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 2. The second screenshot shows the widget on the Widget Management Page in the backend.

 == Changelog ==

+= 6.4.1 =
+* Revised image size selection if a registered image size name is used
+* Changed variable names in get_first_content_image_id()
+* Changed initalization of variables site_protocol and site_url
+* Tested successfully with WordPress 5.0.2

+= 6.4.0 =
+* Added option to omit CSS generation
+* Moved option for CSS class names to section "Additional settings"
+* Updated *.pot file and translations
+* Updated screenshot of widget in the backend

+= 6.3.1 =
+* Fixed missing "more" links at excerpts from excerpt fields
+* Fixed missing line break in the widget form

+= 6.3.0 =
+* Added option to show only sticky posts
+* Added option to print inline CSS instead of writing it in a file
+* Updated *.pot file and translations
+* Updated screenshot of widget in the backend
+* Tested successfully with WordPress 4.9.8

+= 6.2.1 =
+* Fixed missing sticky posts in category filtered lists
+* Tested successfully with WordPress 4.9.7

+= 6.2 =
+* Added option for category names as links or not
+* Added subheadlines in the widget for a more comprehensive appereance
+* Updated *.pot file and translations
+* Updated screenshot of widget in the backend
+* Tested successfully with WordPress 4.9.5

 = 6.1 =
 * Added new filter hook 'rpwwt_the_excerpt' for manual excerpts